milos-pujic/playwright-e2e-tests/README.md

 - Create / Update GitHub Pull Request Events

 Also, on [Sanity Check](https://github.com/milos-pujic/playwright-e2e-tests/actions/workflows/sanity-check.yml) page, status of all on-going and previously executed 'Sanity Check' Workflow runs can be found.

+This workflow doesn't produce reports like Playwright Tests Workflow, and its status and results can be checked inside GitHub Action Job Summary.